Stuart Dryburgh

 Stuart Dryburgh (born 30 March 1952 in London) is an English-born New Zealand cinematographer.

 Biography

-Born in London, his family emigrated to New Zealand when he was a child.
+Born in London, his family emigrated to New Zealand at the age of 9.

 He completed a degree in architecture at the University of Auckland, but subsequently moved into the film industry.

 He was nominated for the Academy Award for Best Cinematography for his work on the 1993 romance film, The Piano, but lost to Janusz Kamiński for Schindler's List.
 He was also nominated for an Emmy for his work on the Boardwalk Empire pilot.

 He lives in Brooklyn, New York.